A progressive pathway towards a Universal Social Protection System in Kenya to accelerate the achievement of the SDGs

 The programme brief description

-Women, children, girls, youth, persons with disabilities, older persons, rural workers, persons affected by HIV/AIDS and leprosy.
+The marginalised and vulnerable groups including women, children, girls, youth, persons with disabilities, older persons, rural workers, persons affected by (HIV/AIDs, Leprosy)

 WFP, FAO, ILO, UNICEF